KyberSlash: division timings depending on secrets in Kyber software

 Yes.
 For example, CacheBleed demonstrated exploitability of cache-bank conflicts.
 Each cache-bank conflict creates a single-cycle delay.

-In the Raspberry Pi 2 demo exploiting KyberSlash, the timing variations are larger, above 20 cycles.
+The KyberSlash2 demo also targets such small variations.
+In the KyberSlash1 demo, the timing variations are larger, above 20 cycles.

 If the compiler turns divisions into multiplications then everything is okay?